yangheng95/PyABSA/README.md

 5. SLIDE_LCF_BERT
 6. SLIDE_LCFS_BERT

-download them if necessary, note that the provided models are best benchmarked.
-If you want train a best benchmarked model, refer to the master branch.
+download them if necessary, note that most of the provided models are trained on the assembled train set without evaluation on test set.

 2. Load the trained model:

-Load a trained model will also load the training parameters, however the inference batch size will always be 1.
+Load a trained model will also load the hyper-parameters used in training.

 ```
 from pyabsa import load_sentiment_classifier

 # The trained_model_path should be a dir containing the state_dict and config file
+state_dict_path = 'state_dict/slide_lcfs_bert_trained'
-sent_classifier = load_sentiment_classifier(trained_model_path='state_dict')
+sent_classifier = load_sentiment_classifier(trained_model_path=state_dict_path)
 ```

-3. Infer on an inference set:
+3. Sentiment Prediction on an inference set:

 ```
-# infer a formatted text, the reference sentiment begins with !sent! is optional
+# Infer a formatted text, the reference sentiment begins with !sent! is optional

 text = 'everything is always cooked to perfection , the [ASP]service[ASP] is excellent , the [ASP]decor[ASP] cool and understated . !sent!
 1 1'
 # or text = 'everything is always cooked to perfection , the [ASP]service[ASP] is excellent , the [ASP]decor[ASP] cool and understated .'

-# The trained_model_path should be a dir containing the state_dict and config file
 sent_classifier = load_sentiment_classifier(trained_model_path='../state_dict/slide_lcfs_bert_trained')

-# The default device is CPU, do specify a valid device in case of successful working
+# The default loading device is CPU, you can alter the loading device

 # load the model to CPU
 # sent_classifier.cpu()